-Spanish Chorizo with Dates
+Spanish Chorizo With Dates

 This spicy-sweet combo is served with blue cheese for a salty sharpness and drizzled with homemade vanilla oil for an aromatic sweetness the mellows the strong flavors into one harmonious bite.
-Find the full recipe here.

-Spicy Lamb Meatballs with Raisin Pesto
+Spicy Lamb Meatballs With Raisin Pesto

 A minty pesto adds brightness to the heavy flavor of lamb, while plain yogurt cools the palate—a much-needed reprieve from the red pepper flakes rolled into these meatballs.
-Find the full recipe here.

-Anchovy and Sardine Toasts with Chile Butter
+Anchovy and Sardine Toasts With Chile Butter

 This sounds like two competing flavors, but they work together so well.
 The chile butter cuts through the richness of the fish.
 The bread adds texture, and an easy bite to balance with your glass of wine while you mingle at cocktail hour.
-Find the full recipe here.

 Maduros (Fried Sweet Plantains)

 With all the deliciously savory items on your wedding menu, it's nice to include a sweet dish or two.
 These caramelized plantains aren't super sugary, but will almost be like eating your dessert before dinner.
-Find the full recipe here.

 Red Snapper, Shrimp, and Watermelon Ceviche

-Clam Toasts with Pancetta
+Clam Toasts With Pancetta

 Perhaps one of the best things about a bowl of mussels or clams is soaking up the broth with a piece of deliciously crusty bread.
 This recipe takes it a step further by topping toasts with the tasty clams, letting their broth flavor the bread.
-Find the full recipe here.

-Pan con Tomatillo
+Pan Con Tomatillo

 If you prefer your bread a bit crunchier but still want to top it with super-fresh ingredients, these simple but delicious tomatillos on toast with salt and pepper will be your favorite.
-Find the full recipe here.

 Grilled Garlic-and-Black-Pepper Shrimp

 These shrimp are cooked on skewers, so you'll get those delicious grill marks that make seafood sing.
 It helps that this perfect balance of salt, citrus, and spice is brought to us straight from Gunpowder, an Indian restaurant in London.
-Find the full recipe here.

-Marinated Goat Cheese with Herbs and Spices
+Marinated Goat Cheese With Herbs and Spices

 Cheese-lovers, rejoice!
 This super-simple recipe takes your favorite goat varieties to the next level with the likes of coriander, bay leaves, citrus peels, and red pepper flakes.
 Try this out at the next cocktail party you host, and your friends will never want to leave.
-Find the full recipe here.

 The most important part of this recipe is the marinading step.
 It only takes 30 minutes to an hour, but makes all the difference in getting the shrimp to absorb the garlic and salt.
 A second layer of garlic is added on when you sauté thin slices with red pepper flakes and white wine, then toss to coat.
 Optional parsley and mandatory warm bread round out the dish.
-Find the full recipe here.

-Fried Squid with Aioli
+Fried Squid With Aioli

 Your wedding menu would feel incomplete without something crunchy and salty to eat.
 The batter on these squid slices is made with potato starch and arepa flour for a deliciously crispy bite.
 A lemony, garlicky aioli is perfect for dipping.
-Find the full recipe here.

-Figs with Bacon and Chile
+Figs With Bacon and Chile

 Argentinian Beef Empanadas

 A couple of nuances in this recipe give these empanadas distinct flavor and texture.
 First, green olives and raisins are added to the filling for a balance of briny and sweet.
 Then, once everything's wrapped in puff pastry, the empanadas are baked instead of fried.
 The edges are crispy and the rest is deliciously flaky.
-Find the full recipe here.